 The Art Guild

-A love of art has been bringing people together for nearly 100 years.
+A love of art has been bringing people together for over 100 years.

 In 1919, the year after The Great War had finally drawn to an end, a group of Stockport citizens came together in hope and optimism to share a passion for art and to form what was originally known as a Guild of Arts and Crafts.
 Meeting in various local halls and members’ houses, they laid the foundations for what would become one of the most important and influential arts societies in the North West of England.